karlkfi/kpt-config-sync/docs/gcp_config.md

 # Google Cloud Platform Configuration

-**NOTE: This is an Alpha release of Kubernetes Policy API and available to whitelisted customers.**
+**NOTE: This is an alpha release of Kubernetes Policy API and available to whitelisted customers.**

 A sample YAML file for configuring GCP-based GKE Policy Management is provided